On the minimal algebraic complexity of the rank-one approximation problem for general inner products: ED degrees for Segre-Veronese varieties

 \begin{theorem} The generic ED degree of the Segre-Veronese variety $\sV_{\bd,\bn}\subset\PP(S^\bd V)$ is

 where the coefficients $\gamma_{\balpha}$ are defined in \eqref{eq: def gamma alpha}. \end{theorem}

 The formula \eqref{eq: gen ED degree Segre-Veronese} simplifies a lot for nonsymmetric tensors of binary format, namely for $\bn=\bd=\mathbf{1}$.
 We recall that a {\em derangement} of a set is a permutation of the elements of the set in which no element appears in its original position.
 The number of derangements of a set with $k$ elements is denoted by $!k$, and is also called the {\em subfactorial} of $k$.
 In particular $!0=1$, $!1=0$ and $!k=(k-1)[!(k-1)+!(k-2)]$ for all $k\ge 2$.
-Using this recursion, one can show the following well-known formula.
+This recursion yields the following formulas.

 \begin{lemma} For all integers $k\ge 0$, we have the identity